 Learning to spot the difference between a small hiccup and a major malfunction is key to protecting your investment and keeping your home comfortable.
 If you notice any of the following issues, it’s best to stop troubleshooting on your own and get a professional involved.
 Acting quickly can prevent a small problem from turning into a complete system breakdown, saving you a lot of stress and money down the road.
 We'll walk through the five biggest warning signs that your AC is in serious trouble, so you know exactly when to pick up the phone and call for help.
 These are the kinds of issues that won't fix themselves and will only get worse, and more expensive, over time.

-Water Puddles or Ice Buildup
+Finding Water Puddles or Ice Buildup

 Finding a pool of water around your indoor AC unit or seeing ice forming on the copper refrigerant lines is a definite red flag.
 Water is a normal byproduct of the cooling process, but it’s supposed to drain away harmlessly through a drain line.
 When it doesn't, it can cause significant water damage to your home.
 Ice buildup, or a frozen evaporator coil, is often caused by restricted airflow from a dirty filter or a more serious issue like low refrigerant.
 If you see ice, turn your system off immediately to let it thaw.
 Continuing to run it could severely damage the compressor, which is one of the most expensive parts to replace.

-Warm Air Blowing from Vents
+Warm Air Is Blowing From Your Vents

 There’s nothing more frustrating than feeling warm air coming from your vents when your AC is running full blast.
 After you’ve confirmed your thermostat is on the "cool" setting, this symptom usually points to a bigger problem.
 It could be caused by something as simple as a severely clogged air filter, but it often indicates low refrigerant levels due to a leak or a failing compressor.
 Our team can perform expert air conditioning services to diagnose the exact cause and get cool air flowing again.
 Don't let your system run for hours blowing warm air; it just wastes electricity and puts unnecessary strain on the components.